 Having a dual diagnosis can complicate treatment and requires therapists who specialize in co-occurring issues.
 Drug and alcohol addictions in women often accompany mental health disorders.
 Among U.S. women with mental health disorders, two out of five struggled with drug abuse, and 75% struggled with alcohol use disorder, according to the 2019 National Survey on Drug Use and Health.

-Our programs include a 12-step recovery approach to substance abuse that also helps women develop coping skills for social situations and events that trigger anxiety.
-By facing your emotions and allowing yourself to work through them, you can gradually learn to cope with the intense feeling — without resorting to substance abuse.
+Crestview’s drug treatment programs include a 12-step recovery approach to substance abuse that also helps women develop coping skills for social situations and events that trigger anxiety.
+By facing your emotions and allowing yourself to work through them, you can gradually learn to cope with the intense feeling—without resorting to substance abuse.

 Women’s Treatment Program in Oregon